Creating a Gemba Walk Checklist

 Gemba Walk Checklist Questions

 Once you’ve determined the theme of your Gemba walk, you’ll want to prepare a list of questions to ask employees as you walk around.
-Places to find ideas for questions include the 7 wastes of Lean, 5S of Kaizen or the 4M’s of production.
+Places to find ideas for questions include the 7 wastes of Lean, 5S of Kaizen or the 6Ms of process control.

 We’ve included a few sample questions below, grouped into areas like analyzing processes, problem-solving, resources and continuous improvement.